 In the South of China, there is another custom that also requires brides to wear red dresses.
 Long Feng Gua is a dress with Phoenix and a dragon decoration.
 Both of these symbols represent the bride and the groom.

 While Chinese brides wear red at the wedding, white or even yellow are the colours of grief.
 Natives place a white banner on the front door if someone has decided, and they also wear white to the funerals.
 Depending on the region, the Chinese have different rituals but the colours stay the same.

-White chrysanthemums are used as a symbol of grief, however, Chinese families don’t wear any jewellery at the funerals.
+Chinese people use white chrysanthemums as a symbol of grief, however, families in China don’t wear any jewellery at the funerals.

 19. Cricket battling is a traditional game

 You’ve probably heard of bullfighting or cockfighting, but have you hear of cricket fighting?
 This odd game is actually a kind of a traditional sport in China.
-The game consists of two male crickets that are set in some kind of fighting arena.
+Two male crickets that are set in some kind of fighting arena take part in this game.
 Usually, natives match them in weight, size, and colour.
-This all might sound cruel, but unlike the other sports that include animal fighting, crickets are rarely injured in any way.
+This all might sound cruel, but unlike the other sports that include animal fighting, crickets injuries are rare in any way.